donlaiq/cryptofxwallet/README.md

 ### Is Crypto FX Wallet safe?

-I guess it should be as safe as your command line wallet, but I'm not a security guru, so I can't confirm that.
+I guess it should be as safe as your command line wallet, but I'm not a security expert, so I can't confirm that.
 Use it at your own risk.<br/>

 ### I want to pay you with another crypto coin, not listed before, what should I do?

-Send me a direct message through twitter to @donlaiq.<br/>
+Let me know it and I'll be glad to create a new wallet for that cryptocoin.<br/>

 ### I want to hire you, how can I contact you?